kyverno/website/content/en/docs/Installation/_index.md

 3. `profilePort`: specifies port to enable profiling at, defaults to 6060.
 4. `metricsPort`: specifies the port to expose prometheus metrics, default to port 8000.
 5. `genWorkers`: the number of workers for processing generate policies concurrently.
 Default is set to 10.
 6. `disableMetrics`: specifies whether (true/false) to enable exposing the metrics.
-Default is set to "false".
+Default is set to 'false'.
 7. `backgroundScan`: the interval (like 30s, 15m, 12h) for background processing.
 Default is set to 1h.
 8. `imagePullSecrets`: specifies secret resource names for image registry access credentials.
 9. `autoUpdateWebhooks`: Set this flag to 'false' to disable auto-configuration of the webhook.
-Default is set to "true".
+Default is set to 'true'.
 10. `imageSignatureRepository`: specifies alternate repository for image signatures.
 Can be overridden per rule via `verifyImages.Repository`.
+11. `webhookRegistrationTimeout`: specifies the length of time Kyverno will try to register webhooks with the API server.
+Defaults to `120s`.

 ### Policy Report access